|Commission & Fees|

 OK, That Sounds Good… But How is the Execution?

 So far I’ve been happy with the fills and executions.
-Trade Zero does not interalise orders and they are required to provide clients with the best execution price available at all times.
+Trade Zero does not interalise orders, and they are required to provide clients with the best execution price available at all times.
+When I add or remove liquidity from the market, there is no delay in execution, the orders execute immediately.

 As TradeZero offers US market access and clears through a US clearing firm, Trade Zero is subject to Reg NMS.
 This basically states that firms are obligated to provide investors with executions at the best possible price.